Muppet1856/Hello_World_CF_Worker_D1/README.md

 exposes a banner on the rendered page that states whether the production or preview database is serving the request so reviewers can verify the environment at a glance.

+The deploy workflow publishes a `DB_SOURCE` variable alongside the worker so the UI banner reflects the active database.
+The Wrangler action expects each entry under `vars` to reference an existing environment variable name, so the workflow maps `DB_SOURCE` to the `DB_SOURCE_LABEL` value that earlier steps write into the job environment.

 ## Customising the greeting

 - Update the seeded greeting by editing `migrations/0001_create_greetings.sql` and re-running the migration against a fresh